F. W. Sweny & Co. Ltd.

 - Auf der Karte anzeigen

-Sweny's is a significant Joycean landmark where Leopold Bloom bought his lemon soap.
-It is located close to Trinity College and Dublin city centre.
+Sweny's is a Joycean landmark where Leopold Bloom bought his lemon soap.
+It is located close to Trinity College and Dublin City Centre.

-Sweny’s is available for hire to small groups for private readings in the atmospheric and intimate surroundings of this unique piece of Joyce’s Dublin.
+Sweny’s is available for hire to small groups for private readings.
 In these sessions, following a short, informative talk on the subject matter, guests are invited to participate in the reading of one or two stories from the ‘Dubliners’ collection.
 The duration of the sessions is about 75 minutes, which also allows for a short talk and discussion on completion of each reading.